Today’s Reading: Luke 20-21

 Lord God, here I am.
 I’m determined to “take heed.”
 By Your grace, I believe that at Your return, I will “escape all these things that will come to pass.”
 Please help me to be prepared at any moment to welcome Your coming.
 Please give me the gift of diligence, consistency, and purity so that, because of Your forgiveness of my sin, I’ll be ready!
 Amen!

 I remember an old preacher saying, regarding those who told the story of the seven husbands who married the woman in Jesus’ story, “They thought by the inch, spoke by the yard, and should be moved by the foot!”
 I’ve read chapters 20 & 21 twice and some portions three times.
 Of course, I’ve read these words before.
 I’ve even taught through the entire book of Luke at a Bible Camp recently.
 Nevertheless, I’ve had fresh insight from the Holy Spirit today, such as from Luke 21:34… I am not weighed down with carousing and drunkenness, but I confess that I struggle with the “cares of this life.”
-I sometimes think that at 78, I’m too old for the commitments I’m making.
-Last week I lectured at Southeastern University.
-Yesterday, I taught six different classes at a high school in Orlando (four hours of teaching).
-Norma-Jean and I have purchased a small house which was built in 1926 and we are renovating and building a garage, the upstairs of which is to house a high definition webcasting studio.
-There are more responsibilities I haven’t mentioned.
-Am I foolish to take all this on at my age?
-I need counsel from you who read this.
-Please and thank you!
+I sometimes think that at 80, I’m too old for the plans I keep making (for when I’m released from the hospital).
+I believe God isn’t finished with me yet!

-Yours for a more perfect understanding of God’s Word, His plans and purposes for my life,
+Yours for a more perfect understanding of God’s Word, and for His plans and purposes for my life,